nfergu/popstrat/README.md

 # Introduction

-PopStrat is a simple example of population stratification analysis using "deep learning" (neural networks).
+PopStrat is a simple example of population stratification analysis on genomics data using "deep learning" (neural networks).
 It aims to produce similar results to
 [this blog post from bdgenomics.org](http://bdgenomics.org/blog/2015/02/02/scalable-genomes-clustering-with-adam-and-spark/).
 The following technologies are used: